-PREP Attendance Policy
+Religious Education Attendance Policy

-Why We Are Implementing an Attendance Policy
+Why We Have An Attendance Policy

 The problem is that parish religious education programs, like PREP and Sunday Youth Ministry, have a very limited time frame to impart that knowledge and provide that experience of church community.
 Programs generally meet for an hour or so every Sunday throughout the school year.
 This amounts to around 35 hours of religious education a year—the equivalent of one school week!
 That means, upon graduating, a senior who has gone through PREP and Sunday Youth Ministry every year beginning in kindergarten has the equivalent of one semester (13 weeks) of religious education.
 No one would ever send their children into the world with only one semester’s worth of education in math, science, reading, writing, or social studies.
 But that’s exactly what we do in religious education, because of our time constraints.